More ways to skin the cat: Google Fusion Tables.

 This string is used as the address for a Google Earth network linked element 141312 bays, in DOM below.
 Expanding this in Google Earth, we see it is a “Fusiontables folder” containing bay placemarks.
 Clicking on the placemark brings up a popup with meta data for the bay, as contained in the Fusion Table.
 The format of the popup is html customized by us and entered into the Fusion Table map instance setup.
 The contents of this folder is dynamically loaded from the on-line table, allowing the local copy to be easily updated using the “refresh” menu item.

 In addition, you can "visualize" the data in a few chart types.
-This screen shot shows the plot of my 250 bay "fields", showing how elevation above sea level graphs against the longitude.
+This “live” embedded chart shows the plot of my 250 bay "fields" as the data exists in real-time, showing how elevation above sea level graphs against the longitude.
 What it shows is that the bays are at increasing elevations as you move westward.
 No surprise, given the landscape of the US!